 Why do you follow local laws in my country or state?

-For the hosted Fluxer.app instance, we do have to comply with the law where we serve traffic.
+For the hosted Fluxer.app instance, we have to comply with the law where we serve traffic.
 Some recent age-verification laws are invasive enough that we restrict access instead of collecting government IDs or biometric data from everyone.

 The current details are kept in regional restrictions and minimum age requirements.